1. The Second World War was the first war won in the air, and the Avro Lancaster was Britain’s premier bomber.

 3. Bombs weren’t the only thing the Lancasters dropped on Europe.
 During the later days of the war, they would drop food supplies on the occupied Netherlands in Operation Manna.

-5. The bomb bay of the Avro Lancaster was one of its primary features, and at 33 feet (10 metres) it could carry a lot of ordinance.
+5. The bomb bay of the Avro Lancaster was one of its great advantages, and at 33 feet (10 metres) it could carry a lot of ordinance.
 At first, the heaviest bomb it carried was the 4,000 lb HC Cookie, but after bulging doors were added to the bomber that added 30% to the carrying capacity, it could also handle the 8,000 lb. and 12,000 lb. versions of the Cookie.

 Eventually, it also carried the 12,000 lb.
 Tallboy and the 22,000 lb.
 “Grand Slam”, which was designed to create mini-earthquakes and was the most powerful non-atomic bomb of the war.
 This sank the Tirpitz battleship.

-6. At 21 metres long and with a wingspan of 31 metres, the Lancaster was one of the largest bombers in WWII and had a crew complement of seven, which is only three men fewer than the American B-17 Flying Fortress.
+6. At 21 metres long and with a wingspan of 31 metres, the Lancaster was one of the largest bombers in WWII and had a crew of seven, which is only three men fewer than the American B-17 Flying Fortress.
 Its maximum speed was 287 mph (462 kmh), the maximum ceiling height was 24,500 feet (7,470 metres), and its range was 2,530 miles (4,072 km).

 7. During the war, Lancasters flew over 156,000 raids, dropping around 50 million incendiary bombs and 608,000 tons of explosive devices.
 Bomber Command killed around 500,000 German civilians and 50,000 aircrew were killed.
 That is the cost of war.

-8. The Avro Lancasters were fitted with Rolls Royce Merlin V12 engines which produced 1,280 horsepower each.
+8. The Avro Lancasters were fitted with Rolls-Royce Merlin V12 engines which produced 1,280 horsepower each.